arjanjandu/AgentLang/README.md

 1. **Standard (lang.py)**: Uses LangGraph for workflow management with Gmail integration
 2. **Simplified (lang_no_gmail.py)**: Same as standard but without Gmail functionality
 3. **ReAct (lang_react.py)**: Uses LangChain's ReAct agent pattern for more sophisticated reasoning

+All implementations include the Calculator, Game Generator, and Wikipedia tools, while only the standard implementation includes Gmail functionality.

 ### Benefits of ReAct Implementation